 Iron From the Earth’s Crust

 After aluminum, iron is the most abundant metal in the Earth’s crust.
 The iron that is mined from underground, however, is never pure iron.
 Because the element reacts so easily with oxygen, it is almost always extracted as an iron oxide.
 Beneath the Earth’s crust, iron oxide exists as a rocky ore, which must be melted down to get back to its pure form.
 According to the U.S. Geological Survey, about 1000 million pounds of iron are extracted from the ground each year, throughout the entire world.
-The United State only accounts for about 3 percent of this production, while China is responsible for more than 60 percent of it.
+The United States only accounts for about 3 percent of this production, while China is responsible for more than 60 percent of it.

 Iron + Other Elements = Steel

-By adding different amounts carbon and other elements to iron, we have created thousands of different types of metal.
+By adding different amounts of carbon and other elements to iron, we have created thousands of different types of metal.
 Here are some of the most common types of iron alloys, which we know as steel:

 Carbon steel: This is the most basic form of steel, containing only iron and a small amount of carbon.
 More than 80 percent of the steel produced every day is carbon steel.